simonmichael/hledger/MANUAL.markdown

     you are probably on a mac with macports libraries installed, causing [this issue](http://hackage.haskell.org/trac/ghc/ticket/4068).
-    To work around, add this --extra-lib-dirs flag:
+    To work around temporarily, add this --extra-lib-dirs flag:

         $ cabal install hledger --extra-lib-dirs=/usr/lib

+    or permanently, add this to ~/.cabal/config:

+        extra-lib-dirs: /usr/lib

 - **A ghc: panic! (the 'impossible' happened)** might be [this issue](http://hackage.haskell.org/trac/ghc/ticket/3862)